 Have no side effects

 Side effects are the lies.
 Your function promises to do one thing, but it does one hidden thing. eg. a function where you check if a class is instantiated, you should not instantiate it.
 It should only return true and false.

 As discussed we should avoid the practice of output argument.
 An argument is ideally interpreted as an input and not output.
 If you want to perform an operation on input, make it as an object and create a method for that object.

 A function should be made robust and it should be capable of handling errors.
 A function should not have any further statements after the catch block.

-Master programmers think of system as stories to be told rather than programs to be written.
-Never forget that your real goal is to tell the story of the system, and that the functions you write need to fit cleanly together into a clear precise language to help you with that telling.
+Master programmers think of systems as stories to be told rather than programs to be written.
+Never forget that your real goal is to tell the story of the system and that the functions you write need to fit cleanly together into a clear precise language to help you with that telling.